roothide/Developer/interface.md

 Before reading this, you may also want to know [the difference between rootide and rootless](roothide.md).

-# RootHide Header
+# roothide Header
 ```
 #include <roothide.h>
 ```
 it has been included in theos, you can use it directly in c/c++/objc/swift-bridging-header. when you compile for rootful/rootless, all APIs in it will become empty stub functions for compatibility.

-(if you use xcode, you can configure theos header and library paths in xcode, or you can download [roothide's devkit package](https://github.com/RootHide/libroothide/releases/)).
+(if you use xcode, you can configure theos header and library paths in xcode, or you can download [roothide's devkit package](https://github.com/roothide/libroothide/releases/)).

-# RootHide API
+# roothide API

   ## 1. jbroot